naparuba/tanuki-www/content/pages/docs/guides/dns-cache.md

     }
 ```

-This sets all lookups to "web.service.consul" to use a 30 second TTL,
+This sets all lookups to "web.service.XXX" to use a 30 second TTL,
-while lookups to "db.service.consul" or "api.service.consul" will use the
+while lookups to "db.service.XXX" or "api.service.XXX" will use the
 5 second TTL from the wildcard.